Spycsh/distributedKVstore/README.md

 ```

 #### Issues
-if "port not bind" please manually run the command to start the cluster or client:
+if there is "port not bind" error, please manually run the command to start the cluster or client:

 To run a bootstrap server node execute:
 ```